ChristianOrr/reinforcement-learning-algorithms/README.md

 - Parallel Environments:    Yes

 #### Generalized Advantage Estimation (GAE)
+This implemenation of GAE only differs from the Monte Carlo implementation in when the parameter updates are performed.
+The parameters are now updated every n-steps like the vanilla A2C.
+See the A2C and GAE Monte Carlo algorithm descriptions for a better understanding of this implementation.

+##### Features:
+- On-Policy:                Yes
+- Observation Space:        Continuous
+- Action Space:             Discrete
+- Value Function:           Deep Neural Network
+- Policy Function:          Deep Neural Network
+- Update Period:            n-steps
+- Parallel Environments:    Yes

 #### Proximal Policy Optimization (PPO)
+This is the clipped surrogate objective version of PPO.
+The aim of PPO is to mimic the behaviour of TRPO, but only use first-order derivatives in the policy optimization, resulting in a simpler algorithm.
+PPO and TRPO differ from other policy gradient algorithms with their approach to policy parameter updates.
+They both restrict the objective function (loss function) when the objective improves too much in a single step.
+This has the desired effect of preventing the policy updates from getting so large that the policy function can become worse.
+This implementation utilises the synchronous parallel environments technique from A2C and the generalized advantage estimator function as the advantage estimator from GAE.

+##### Features:
+- On-Policy:                Yes
+- Observation Space:        Continuous
+- Action Space:             Discrete
+- Value Function:           Deep Neural Network
+- Policy Function:          Deep Neural Network
+- Update Period:            n-steps
+- Parallel Environments:    Yes

 ## Installation Requirements
 If you have a GPU you can install Jax by running the following first: